katfagg/BrightCalendar/README.md

 ## POJOs

 We have also used POJO's (Plain Old Java Objects) within our project.
-Here are some listed below.
+Here they are listed below.

 - User - ID, name, email, password
-- ToDoList - ID, name, date, time
+- ToDoList - ID, name, detail, date, time
 - Notes - ID, name